Jessica Kiefte-de Jong

 Prevention, Population Health and Disease Management

 Jessica Kiefte-de Jong became a clinical dietitian at the Amsterdam University of Applied Sciences in 2004.
 After that she worked as a clinical dietitian in the Groene Hart Hospital in Gouda and Maasstad Hospital in Rotterdam (2004-2005).
 Subsequently, she obtained her MSc in Public Health Research and Nutrition at the VU University (2005-2008) while she continued her work as a clinical dietitian at the VU University Medical Center.
 In 2009 she decided to enroll a fulltime PhD trajectory at the Sophia Children's Hospital/Erasmus Medical Center (The Netherlands) where she obtained her PhD on Early Life Nutrition and Gastrointestinal and Allergic Outcomes in The Generation R Study in 2012.
 After that she was appointed as senior researcher on nutrition and health at the Department of Epidemiology and Pediatrics at Erasmus Medical Center, where she supervised various research projects on nutrition and health in large cohort studies (i.e. The Generation R Study, The Rotterdam Study and The B-Proof Study).
 In 2014 and 2016 she was a visiting research fellow at the Harvard School of Public Health (USA) to study dietary factors involved in the development of type 2 diabetes mellitus.
 From 2014 to 2018 she was also appointed as an Assistant Professor at the Leiden University College, The Interdisciplinary International Honours College of Leiden University in The Hague (LUC) where she was the convener of the major Global Public Health.
 Her research output involves various interdisciplinary and collaborative projects around the themes Nutrition, Lifestyle and Lifecourse.
-With 145 publications, she has a H-index of 31 (Google Scholar 2019)/22 (Web of Science 2019)
+With more than 150 publications in peer-reviewed journals, she has a H-index of 34 (Google Scholar 2019)/28 (Web of Science 2019)

 Professor Population Health